raccoonfangz/raccoonfangz.github.io/index.md

 title: Raccoon's Trash Can
 ---

-___

 Hi!
-I’m a raccoon, and this is my trash can.
-It’s full of my thoughts about the mess of being human :]
+I’m a raccoon, and this is my trash can :] It’s full of my thoughts about the mess of being human.
+No human is perfect, including me, and that’s why we are so fascinating.

 Check out __[about me](about-me)__ section to find out who I am‼️